 Julio Briones addiction to alcohol landed him in prison for a 10-year sentence.
-During his two-year stay at a rehab facility he was able to get clean and focus on his family and what is important to him.
-Julio now owns, AnswerMan Specialty Services, that consults for prisons and provides personal crisis management solutions.
+During his two-year stay at a rehab facility, he was able to get clean and focus on his family and what is important to him.
+Julio now owns AnswerMan Specialty Services, which consults for prisons and provides personal crisis management solutions.

 Blake Denman believes that starting his business was the second toughest thing he has ever done besides getting sober, but he used what he learned in recovery to find success with his company, Ricketyroo, a digital marketing company who’s entire team is in addiction recovery.
 Blake believes, “There’s no doubt that if recovery wasn’t my foundation then my business would not be where it is today.”

 Jessica Mehta experienced success after winning not one, but two national bronze awards for Startup of the Year in 2015.
 Her SEO writing services company, MehtaFor is a small but thriving company and she believes that the same attributes that fed her eating disorder also helped fuel her ambition.

 Per Wickstrom is the president and founder of Best Drug Rehabilitation.
 His rehabilitation center focuses on helping people beat their addiction using holistic and natural methods.
 Wickstrom says he turned to alcohol at a young age, instead of facing his problems head-on.
 Alcohol led to drugs and they became his solution to escape life’s problems, a path so many follow on their way to addiction.
 After rehab saved his life, he turned to a higher calling and opened his own treatment facility which has saved more than 6,000 people to date.

 Celebrities Whose Careers Flourished After Overcoming An Addiction: